emaphp/eMapper/README.md

 ->query("SELECT * FROM users");
 ```

-Remember that you can use only columns which are present on the result set.
+Remember that you can use only columns that are present in the result set.
 If we want a list of numeric arrays the index column must be specified as an integer.

 ```php
 use eMapper\Result\ResultInterface;